shresthasubham/OperatingSystem-Lab/README.md

 # OperatingSystem-Lab
-Lab work done for Operating System in Bash shell
+Lab work done for Operating System in Bash Shell